 So, you’ve had your whip vaporizer for a while and it’s time to replace the tubing.
-Before you mosey on down to your local hardware store to replace your whip with just any old plastic, STOP!
-Read this first.
+Before you replace your whip with just any old plastic, read this first.

 The Importance of Quality Whip Tubing

 We can’t stress enough the importance of using quality tubing in your whip vaporizer.

 Typically, if your whip tubing is made from food grade material (the kind that came with your vaporizer definitely should be), then it’s assumed that it doesn’t get hot enough to release any carcinogenic chemicals into your vapour when you draw.
 However, the PVC tubing you might find at a hardware or aquarium store can begin to release these toxins at around 140°C, so why risk using it in a machine that can easily top 230°C?

 Not all tubing is created equal.
 You may be able to find cheap lengths of vinyl tubing at your local store, but unless it’s been rated as food safe, chances are that tubing was never made to be inhaled from.
 Standard vinyl and PVC is often treated with plasticisers to make it more flexible and easier to work with.
 These chemicals can leach out into your vapour as the tube gets warm and are often hard to detect.
 Just because there’s no noticeable smell or taste, it doesn’t necessarily mean that your tubing is high quality or safe to use.